 Sides to Pair with Braised Short Ribs

-All of the various greens make a great vegetable side dish (and they pack the highest nutritional punch with the lowest level of carbs).
+Vegetable side dishes that pair nicely with short ribs include all of the various greens (and they pack the highest nutritional punch with the lowest level of carbs).

 Can They be Made in an Instant Pot?

-I use my instant pot a lot, and basically anything that takes a long cooking time can be made within a shorter time in a pressure cooker without a loss of flavor.
-That said, I have not made these short ribs in an Instant pot, so I can’t tell you 100% that they would be as robust in flavor.
+I use my Instant Pot a lot, and basically, anything that requires a long cooking time can be made within a shorter time in a pressure cooker without a loss of flavor.
+That said, I have not made these short ribs in an Instant Pot, so I can’t tell you 100% that they would be as robust in flavor.
+I have cooked pork cubes in my Instant Pot for Tacos al Pastor – delicious!

-I’m sure the ribs would be as tender, and I’m guessing the flavor would be as robust.
-Just make sure you fully braise the ribs first, and then give it a fairly long cook time (I’d start with an hour).
+If you do opt for the instant pot, just make sure you fully braise the ribs first and then give them a fairly long cooking time (I’d start with an hour).

 Mexican Braised Short Ribs